mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/RestViews.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA -->

-# JSON-Relational Duality Views
+# REST Data Mapping Views

-## Introduction to Duality Views
+## Introduction to REST Data Mapping Views

-Duality views combine the advantages of relational schemas with the ease-of-use of document databases.
+REST data mapping views combine the advantages of relational schemas with the ease-of-use of document databases.
 They give your data a conceptual and an operational duality as it is organized both relationally and hierarchically.
-You can base different duality views on data stored in one or more of the same tables, providing different JSON hierarchies over the same, shared data.
+You can base different REST data mapping views on data stored in one or more of the same tables, providing different JSON hierarchies over the same, shared data.
 This means that applications can access (create, query, modify) the same data as a collection of JSON documents or as a set of related tables and columns, and both approaches can be employed at the same time.

 ### Use Cases

-The MySQL REST Service offers full support for duality views.
+The MySQL REST Service offers full support for REST data mapping views.
 They are used to cover both, the relational use case (1) as well as the document centric use case (2).

 1. Make a single relational table or view available via a REST endpoint
     - Exposes the rows of a table as a set of **flat** JSON documents